ASS-MUIT/camel/readme.md

 ## Run

-In default mode the application uses an online test server to send Patient info, so you don´t need to run a FHIR server, just use:
+In default mode the application uses an online test server to send Patient info, so you don't need to run a FHIR server, just use:

 ```bash
 mvn spring-boot:run